Just decided to start dropshipping clothes? If so – congratulations!

 You can then start browsing the websites of big clothing brands and snooping around on social media.

-You might also consider researching key terms on Google Trends (and Facebook Analytics, although it will only be available until June 30, 2021).
+You might also consider researching key terms on Google Trends.
 These can help you identify, respectively, what’s gaining in popularity, and which interests and patterns of behavior characterize your potential customers.

 Identifying your target audience

 Having a comprehensive profile of your target audience is a must.

 Try to really zoom in on the clothing niche that you’ve chosen, whether it’s sandals, swimwear, or scarves.